piyushmandovra/url-shortner/README.md

 3. Forbidden issue
     https://forums.aws.amazon.com/thread.jspa?threadID=225659

-+#example
+# example
-+config.db.url=mongodb://UESR:PWD@PRIMARY,SECONDARY/DB_NAME?replicaSet=REPLICASET_URL
+config.db.url=mongodb://UESR:PWD@PRIMARY,SECONDARY/DB_NAME?replicaSet=REPLICASET_URL

-#take care about config.js
+# take care about config.js
 it's not been commited in code I am just committing reference with name config_example.js

-##to make build and deploy on aws lambda
+# to make build and deploy on aws lambda
-#be careful to run these command it will update you app on aws if give correct creds
+# be careful to run these command it will update you app on aws if correct creds given
 npm run deploy